You can access your statistics account and run Splus or SAS or other softwares on a statistics department machine remotely.

 Note that you need to type show() each time you want to see a plot.

 You should be able to see all the graphics.
-The key now is how to transfer files and data between your local machine and a stat dept machine.
+The key now is how to transfer files and data between your local machine and a EPBI dept machine.
 For this, see the HOWTO page for PC by Peng Liu.